-Jurassic Studio is a design firm based in Chicago that enjoys exploring form, patterns, composition and their translation into our social context.
+Jurassic Studio is a design firm based in Chicago that explores the relevance of patterns, ornamentation and composition through translations in our current social context.
 From the personal to the urban environment, Jurassic Studio challenges what design can provide for our social culture.
 We invent and reinvent.

 Jennifer Park, principal and owner of Jurassic Studio, has over twelve years of professional experience in architecture, design and education spanning cities such as New York, Los Angeles, Chicago, and Mexico City.
 A registered architect in Virginia and Illinois, her project experience is varied and includes work in academic, commercial, retail and residential settings.